-A pair of mechanical gloves gifted João Carlos Martins, an acclaimed Brazilian classical pianist and conductor, the precious ability to play his favorite Bach sonatas again after more than two decades of wait.
+A pair of mechanical gloves gifted João Carlos Martins, an acclaimed Brazilian classical pianist and conductor, the precious ability to play his favorite Bach sonatas again after more than two decades.

 Martins lost the use of his right hand after a mugging incident in Bulgaria in 1995.
 Four years later, he lost the use of his left hand to a neurological condition called focal dystonia, a movement disorder that causes involuntary contractions of the muscles.